anagha-google/lakehouse-solutions-build/solutions/spark-serverless-quickstart/lab-manuals/ts2-manual.md

 ### 1.8.
 Architecture

 #### 1.8.1.
-Managed Service for Apache Spark - Integration Landscape
+Serverless Managed Service for Apache Spark - Integration Landscape

 Please refer to the blog post [Lakehouse Demystified - Part 2: Managed service for Apache Spark - serverless batches]() for an explanation of this diagram.